 One tidbit for travellers connecting through Pearson is that there is a way of bypassing the really long and very disorganized security line feeding U.S. customs.
 It’s a bit like finding Platform 9 3/4… you just have to know where to go because it’s not obvious.

 From the secured flight area, between the signs for “Gates E” and “Gates F,” there is an Air Canada Customer Service desk.
 Walk past the line of people, behind the Customer Service desk, behind the elevators, and take the escalator to the second floor.

 Here you will go through a series of checkpoints that are very much like playing a video game: proceed to stage one… now that you’ve found stage one have your ticket checked… bing… and go to stage two.
 At stage two have your ticket scanned… bing… achievement unlocked, go to stage three.

 This goes on for a while and I do periodically see people get sent back to the beginning (the airline service desk).
 The secret to unlocking all the achievements is to have a paper copy of your ticket and don’t check luggage.

 On the US side (Gates F), if you can somehow manage to make it through all the achievement levels and pass through all the stage gates, an odd but illuminated world full of alcohol, food, gambling, and games opens up for you.

-On the International flights side (Gates E) you are presented with the world’s longest, never-ending, rolling sidewalk.
+On the International flight side (Gates E) you are presented with the world’s longest, never-ending, rolling sidewalk.